matter-labs/zksync-docs/content/00.build/05.zksync-101/_erc20_tutorial/_remix_erc20_tutorial.md

 ## Interact with the ERC20 contract

-In the `scripts` folder you can find the `interact.ts`  script containing the following code:
+In the `scripts` folder you can find the `mint-token.ts`  script containing the following code:

 ```typescript
 import {ethers} from "ethers";